DevTeam/IoC/README.md

         }
     }

-    // Has the only one dependency implementing type "IConsole" internal class HelloWorld : IHelloWorld
+    // Has the only one dependency implementing interface "IConsole" internal class HelloWorld : IHelloWorld
     {
         private readonly IConsole _console;